vroger11/vroger11.github.io/_posts/2020-01-28-improve-your-bash-navigation.markdown

 ---

 This post is focused on bash configuration.
-I use bash as it is shipped by default in most Linux distributions.
+I use bash as it is the default shell in most Linux distributions.
 I use it daily and after some tweaks it better suits me.
 In this post I will describe my main usage and how I configure it.